 Many are real.

 This question came from one of our faithful internet listeners.
 He had a relative who supposedly had gotten saved right before she died.
 However, because we have taught against leading people to the Lord too quickly, he was concerned whether she had really gotten saved.
 The truth is that people do get saved after a quick and less than thorough presentation of the gospel.
 But not all people who “pray the prayer” get saved.
-See Is it possible for a soul to pray “the prayer of salvation” and not get saved?
+See the broadcast The Sinner’s Prayer and Salvation, Lk 18:13.
 So, that is why we suggest that you take it slow with most people to whom you witness.

 Now, concerning death bed conversions, the prime example in the Bible is the thief on the cross [Lk 23:40-43].
 He had one verse of scripture to read, “This is Jesus of Nazareth, the King of the Jews.”
 And yet from that one verse [Rom 10:17], he had enough faith to recognize that the man [1 Tim 2:5] dying next to him was going to rise from the dead and rule as a king.
 And he wanted in that kingdom [Lk 1:31-33].
 So, the Lord let him in, “To day shalt thou be with me in paradise.”